sagemath/trac_to_gh/Issue 641.md

 # Issue 641: from sage.all import * for spyx files/cython notebook cells

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/641

 Original creator: robertwb